IsraelBanez/WiredIn/README.md

 <br>

 ## Problems and Solutions
-During the creation and iteration steps in our project’s design process, we encountered a few notable issues:
+During the creation and iteration steps in our project’s design process, we encountered a few notable issues.
+Below is a table representing these issues, as well as our efforts to solve them:

 <br>